 Fast smart card

-- Only Citrix Receiver for Windows supports fast smart card.
-If you configure fast smart cards in the default.ica file, Citrix Receivers that are not for Windows still work with existing PC/SC Redirection.
+- Only Citrix Workspace app for Windows supports fast smart card.
+If you configure fast smart cards in the default.ica file, Citrix Workspace apps that are not for Windows still use existing PC/SC Redirection.

 - The only double-hop scenarios that fast smart card supports are ICA > ICA with fast smart card enabled on both hops.
 Because fast smart card doesn’t support ICA > RDP double-hop scenarios, those scenarios don’t work.